robert-burger/libethercat/README.md

     * configure slave's for distributed clocks
     * cyclically provide meassurement of process data
 * a SAFEOP-to-OP transition additionally sends command to the attached slaves in every group cycle.
+* efficient frame scheduling: EtherCAT datagrams are only queued in state SAFEOP and OP.
+They will be put in one ore many Ethernet frames and sent all cyclically with one call to hw_tx()